Free Trade Agreements

 How U.S. Textile and Apparel Companies Benefit

-1) It is first necessary to obtain the appropriate HS number for your product
+1) Obtain the appropriate HTS number for your product

-2) With this number it is then possible to check the Tariff Elimination Schedule for Chile, which is found in Annex 3.3 to Chapter Three of the FTA to find out at what rate the duties on your product will be reduced.
-The U.S.-Chile FTA tariff schedules code each line item with a letter, indicating the staging by which the current tariff for each item is reduced and ultimately eliminated.
+2) Check the Tariff Elimination Schedule for Chile, which is found in Annex 3.3 to Chapter Three of the FTA to find out at what rate the duties on your product will be reduced.
+The USCFTA tariff schedules code each line item with a letter, indicating the staging by which the current tariff for each item is reduced and ultimately eliminated.
 The schedules also note the base rate of customs duty, which is used to determine the starting point and interim rate at each stage of reduction for an item.

 Qualifying Products/Rules of Origin